jordanaston/T2A2_vinyl_data_API/readme.md

 **Method: POST**

 - Arguments: None
-- Description: A route that allows any user to create a new artist in the databse
+- Description: A route that allows any user to create a new artist in the database
 - Authentication: JWT Required
 - Authorization: Bearer Token (any user)